 I’m sure you understand because you’re the best.

 Simply enroll in our email list to receive both Elf on the Shelf arrival letter designs instantly.

-We’ve also got a goodbye letter for the end of the month (which you should print NOW to save time later!).
+We’ve also got a Elf on the Shelf goodbye letter printable for the end of the month (which you should print NOW to save time later!).